CSCfi/csc-user-guide/docs/computing/webinterface/jupyter-for-courses.md

-# Jupyter for fourses
+# Jupyter for courses
 The Jupyter for courses app is a version of the [Jupyter app](../jupyter) that makes using a custom Python environment simple when hosting or participating in courses.

 Python environments can be defined as modules in the project [ProjAppl directory](/computing/disk/#projappl-directory).
 Default resources for the course Python environment can also be defined in the same directory.